Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

-However, participation in specific EPO activities may not be indicative of the importance scientists place upon them.
-One could posit that pragmatic and logistical factors such as ease, cost, and required time likely influence how scientists elect to engage in EPO.
+Participation frequency in specific EPO activities alone, however, may not be indicative of the importance researchers place upon them.
+One could posit that pragmatic and logistical factors such as ease, cost, and required time likely influence how researchers elect to engage in EPO.
 Furthermore, it is possible that these factors are more influential than the perceived value of the activities themselves.
-To explore this hypothesis, we asked survey respondents to rank the nineteen EPO activities on a 5-point Likert scale: 1 = \textsc{Least Impactful/Valuable to the Audience} to 5 = \textsc{Most Impactful/Valuable to the Audience.} They were also given the option to choose \textsc{Not impactful/Should not count as EPO} or \textsc{I Don't Know.} To determine which activities respondents deemed the most impactful (highest value), responses were scored using the following metric for each activity: Here $R_{i}$ is the rank from 0-5 (\textsc{Not Impactful} responses were counted as 0), $n\sub{resp}$ is the total number of responses, and $n\sub{IDK}$ is the number of ``I Don't Know" responses (which are excluded from the sum).
-Using Eq.~\ref{eq:value}, we find the top five activities with the highest value are: \textsc{On-air media (e.g., TV, radio)}, $Value=0.86$, $n=125$; \textsc{Elementary/High School Teacher Development}, $Value=0.85$, $n=128$; \textsc{Mentoring}, $Value=0.81$, $n=124$; \textsc{Science journalism/science writing/science blogging}, $Value=0.80$, $n=127$; \textsc{Public presentations/lectures}, $Value=0.80$, $n=128$.
-Figure \ref{fig:valuetype} directly compares reported participation and perceived value for all 19 activities.
-Among the largest disparities found in this comparison include \textsc{Elementary/High School Teacher Development}, \textsc{Science journalism/science writing/science blogging}, and \textsc{On-air media (e.g., TV, radio)}, which are ranked high in value, but are not as commonly engaged in as the other highly-valued activities.
-Among the activities with the least participation are \textsc{Audio Media (e.g. Music, Podcasts)} and \textsc{Comedy/Plays/Open Mic Nights} which are also among the lowest-valued.
+To explore this hypothesis, we asked survey respondents to rank the nineteen EPO activities on a 5-point Likert scale: 1 = \textsc{Least Impactful/Valuable to the Audience} to 5 = \textsc{Most Impactful/Valuable to the Audience} (Q6).
+They were also given the option to choose \textsc{Not impactful/Should not count as EPO} or \textsc{I Don’t Know}.
+To determine which activities respondents deemed the most impactful (highest value), responses were scored using the following metric for each activity: